Back to Blog

 Not all ketamine therapy providers are equally transparent about pricing.
 Here are the hidden costs I encourage patients to ask about when evaluating any ketamine program.

 Evaluation fees.
 Some providers charge $200 to $500 for the initial psychiatric evaluation before you even begin treatment.
-At Tovani Health, this is included.
+At Tovani Health, this is bundled into your first month's fee.

 Follow-up consultation fees.
 Ongoing physician consultations are essential for safe, effective treatment.
 Some providers charge $150 to $300 per follow-up visit on top of the session cost.
-At Tovani Health, these are included.
+At Tovani Health, follow-ups are part of the monthly fee.

 Integration therapy.
-While we believe integration therapy enhances outcomes, some clinics require it as part of their program and charge separately --- sometimes $150 to $250 per session.
-At Tovani Health, we encourage therapy with your existing therapist but do not mandate or charge for additional sessions.
+While I believe integration therapy enhances outcomes, some clinics require it as part of their program and charge separately, sometimes $150 to $250 per session.
+At Tovani Health, I encourage therapy with your existing therapist but do not mandate or charge for additional sessions.

 Blood pressure monitoring equipment.
 Some providers require you to purchase a specific blood pressure cuff for home monitoring.
 This is typically a modest cost ($30 to $50), but it is worth asking about.